top of page

 Take action to feel better

-Breakups are hard, but they can also shine a light on unmet emotional needs that have been amplifying your anxiety, presenting an opportunity to make a lasting and positive change in your life.
+Breakups are hard.
+But they can also shine a light on unmet emotional needs that have been amplifying your anxiety, presenting an opportunity to make a lasting and positive change in your life.

 But breakup recovery isn't about numbing the pain.
-It’s important to reflect on the relationship and the role you played in it.
-It's equally important to acknowledge your feelings and allow yourself time to grieve.
-Remember that medication is often just a temporary fix, it doesn't get to the root of the problem.
-Instead, try taking the following steps:
+It’s important to reflect on the relationship and the part you played in it.
+It's important to acknowledge your feelings and allow yourself time to grieve.
+Remember that medication is often just a sticking plaster.
+It doesn't get to the root of the problem.

 1. Conduct a mini-life audit